cossacklabs/product-docs/acra/getting-started/what-is-acra.md

 * respond: automate some Acra's reactions to protect sensitive data and/or keys during security incidents.

 Aside from core security controls, Acra features a number of supporting mechanisms to make security implementation stronger and more convenient to use:
-* proper key management tooling, inlucluding advanced features like gradual key rolling;
+* key management tooling, inlucluding advanced features like gradual key rolling;
 * searchable encryption to effiicently access some of the encrypted data
 * [ENTERPRISE ONLY] expressive policy language that allows to configure Acra's behavior in very sophisticated ways